qexat/qodex/dev/CODESTYLE.md

 #### Avoid `from ... import` import kind when unnecessary

 A large amount of symbols from modules do not carry their origin by their sole name.
-It also allows to visually distinguish a symbol in the current module from an imported one.
+It also makes harder to visually distinguish a symbol in the current module from an imported one.

 Example: